-In this article I’m going to cover 2 things:
+Ok.
+So in this article I’m going to cover 2 things:

-1. Why you absolutely, positively SHOULD NOT book or plan your wedding through the cruise ship (although there is still hope for you if you’ve sent in your deposit as I’ll explain at the end of the post).
+1. Why you absolutely, positively SHOULD NOT book or plan your wedding through your cruise ship (although there is still hope for you if you’ve sent in your deposit as I’ll explain at the end of the post).

 2. How to instantly save almost $2,000 or more on your cruise ship wedding in St. Thomas

 (St. Thomas is one of the best places in the world for a destination wedding, once you are ready to pick your wedding date on St. Thomas, check out 13 Things You Must Know About St. Thomas Weddings).

 Well, there isn’t another way to say it…and after reading this article, I think you’ll agree.

 Look, I think cruises are awesome.
 I love to cruise.
 There is something about the ease of it all.
 Food is plentiful.
 The service is usually pretty excellent.
 The activities, casinos, pools and convenience of a cruise make the travel experience painless.
 And it’s all included in the price of the cruise.